Shreya-1206/How-js-code-works-and-callstack/README.md

 This helps to keep the track of the order of  execution contexts .
 Deep function invocation context and even deletes each execution context after it returns the value.
 And there is nothing to execute.

 And when the sqaure function is invoked a new context is created and pushed to the callstack.....
+And lastly the global execution context is also deleted.